doncandela/gs-git/gs-git.md

 Say you have written some Python modules `mymod1.py`, `mymod2.py` that you would like to make into an **installable package** called `mypackage`, so they can be imported by a Python program sitting anywhere on your laptop/PC -- rather than needing to be in the same directory where you import them.

-Here is one simple way you could set up a GH repo for the project of developing, distributing, and maintaining your package:
+Here is one simple way you can set up a GH repo for developing, distributing, and maintaining your package:

 ```
 myrepo/
     README.md
     LICENSE
     .gitignore
+    src/
         mypackage/
             mymod1.py
             mymod2.py
     doc/
-        (put detailed documentation here)
+        (put documentation here)
     tests/
         (put test code here)
     setup.py